cedar-policy/rfcs/text/0019-stricter-validation.md

 * Empty set literals may not exist in a policy because we do not currently infer the type of the elements of an empty set.
 * Extension type constructors may only be applied to literals.

-The current way we implement strict mode will change to accommodate these additions.
-We propose the following:

-1. Change the Rust code to implement strict mode by reusing the logic of permissive mode​ and using a flag to perform more restrictive checks.
-For example, when given `User` and `Admin` entity types, the code performing the least-upper-bound computation will return union type `User|Admin` in permissive mode, and will fail in strict mode.
-And, the code for conditionals would force branches' types to match in strict mode, but not in permissive mode.
-Etc.
-2. When checking in strict mode, we construct a new AST that performs the needed transformations, as in step 2 today.
-3. Either way, we can add type annotations.
-For strict mode, they could be added during the transformation; for permissive mode, no transformation is needed.
-No checking is done after annotations are added, since the checking is always done, regardless of mode, prior to the transformation.
+Validating `Action` entities, template slots `?principal` and `?resource`, and unspecified `principal` and `resource` types must be done differently so as not to rely on the "top" entity type _AnyEntity_, which is essentially an infinite-width union type, used internally.
+Next, we describe how we propose to handle these situations, in both permissive and strict validation.
+Importantly, these changes all retain or even _improve_ precision compared to the status quo -- they will _not_ be the reason that policies that typechecked under the old strict mode no longer do.

 ### Actions

 Permissive mode validation considers different `Action`s to have distinct types, e.g., `Action::"view"` and `Action::"update"` don't have the same type.
 This is in anticipation of supporting distinct actions having distinct attribute sets.
-Today, the least upper bound of any two actions is the type _AnyEntity_, which is a general supertype of all entities, used internally.
+The least upper bound of any two actions is the type _AnyEntity_.
 Such a type supports expressions that are found in the policy scope such as `action in [Action::"view", Action::"edit"]`.
 This expression typechecks because the least upper bound of `Action::"view"` and `Action::"edit"` is _AnyEntity_ so the expression is type `Set<`_AnyEntity_`>`.
-However, these are different types which may have different attributes, so we need width subtyping to define an upper bound, but width subtyping is not supported by strict validation.
+Since _AnyEntity_ cannot be used in strict validation, the current code special-cases the above expression, treating it as equivalent to `action in Action::"view" || action in Action::"edit"`.
+However, this approach is unsatisfying as it only supports literal sets of `Action` entities.

-We will resolve this issue by making all `Action` entities have one type -- `Action` -- in both strict and permissive validation.
+It turns out we can resolve this issue by making all `Action` entities have one type -- `Action` -- in both strict and permissive validation.
+This change strictly _adds_ precision to validation, compared to the status quo.
-Doing so means that expressions like `[Action::"view", Action::"edit"]` have type `Set<Action>` and thus do not need width subtyping to be well-typed.
+Expressions like `[Action::"view", Action::"edit"]` have type `Set<Action>` and thus do not need _AnyEntity_ to be well-typed.
-Moreover, expressions like `if principal.isAdmin then Action::"edit" else Action::"editLimited"` will now typecheck in strict mode, since both branches have the same type (`Action`).
+Expressions like `if principal.isAdmin then Action::"edit" else Action::"editLimited"` will typecheck in strict validation, since both branches have the same type (`Action`).

-A drawback of this change is that if we allow action entities to have attributes in the future, all of them must be typeable with the same record type.
+A possible drawback of this change is that it will not allow distinct actions to have distinct attribute sets (if indeed we add attributes to actions in the future).
+Rather, all actions must be typeable with the same record type.
-For action entities that have an attribute that others do not, the attribute can be made optional.
+As a mitigation, for action entities that have an attribute that others do not, the attribute can be made optional.
 However, two entities would not be able to have the same attribute at _different_ types, e.g., `{ foo: String }` vs. `{ foo: Long }`.
 Arguably, this restriction is clearer and more intuitive than what would have been allowed before.